gardener/gardener-extension-registry-cache/docs/usage/registry-mirror/configuration.md

 The value must include a scheme - `http://` or `https://`.

 The `providerConfig.mirrors[].hosts[].capabilities` field represents the operations a host is capable of performing.
 This also represents the set of operations for which the mirror host may be trusted to perform.
 Defaults to `["pull"]`.
 The supported values are `pull` and `resolve`.
-See the [capabilities field documentation](https://github.com/containerd/containerd/blob/v1.7.0/docs/hosts.md#capabilities-field) for more information on which operations are considered trusted ones against public/private mirrors.
+See the [capabilities field documentation](https://github.com/containerd/containerd/blob/v2.2.0/docs/hosts.md#capabilities-field) for more information on which operations are considered trusted ones against public/private mirrors.

 The `providerConfig.mirrors[].hosts[].caBundleSecretReferenceName` field is reference name for a Secret containing a PEM-encoded certificate authority bundle.
 The CA bundle is used to verify the TLS certificate of the mirror host.
 For more details, see [How to provide a certificate authority bundle for a private mirror?](ca-bundle-for-private-mirror.md).

+The `providerConfig.mirrors[].hosts[].overridePath` field represent the `override_path` field in the [hosts.toml](https://github.com/containerd/containerd/blob/v2.2.0/docs/hosts.md#override_path-field) file for containerd registry configuration.
+Should be set to `true` only for non-compliant OCI registries which are missing the `/v2` prefix, and the API root endpoint is defined in the host URL path (e.g. `https://harbor.example.com/v2/k8s`).
+If not set, the `override_path` field defaults to `false` in containerd registry configuration.